A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design

 We consider a TND study that samples people hospitalized for COVID-19-like illness.
-The directed acyclic graph (DAG) depicted in Figure \ref{TNDdag} gives the key variables and structure that we will consider.
-Let $V$ (categorical or binary) denote the status of vaccination against COVID-19, $\boldsymbol{C}$ be measured confounders, and $\boldsymbol{U}$ be unmeasured variables, potentially assumed to not affect $V$.
-Confounders $\boldsymbol{C}$ may include age, comorbidities, employment sector, etc., and the variable $U$ could include unknown COVID-19 susceptibility.
-Let $I$ be the infection with three categories such that $I = 2$ indicates infection by SARS-CoV-2, $I = 1$ means the presence of another infection that can potentially cause COVID-19-like symptoms, and $I = 0$ represents the infection-free state.
-The variable $W$ indicates the presence of COVID-19-like symptoms, and by assumption, it may only develop if $I \neq 0$.
+Note that our structure could also represent a TND study that samples people tested for symptoms compatible with COVID-19.
+The directed acyclic graphs (DAGs) depicted in Figure \ref{TNDdag} give the key variables and structure that we will consider.
+Let $V$ (categorical or binary) denote the status of vaccination against COVID-19, $\boldsymbol{C}$ be measured confounders, and $\boldsymbol{U}$ be unmeasured variables, assumed to not affect $V$.
+Confounders $\boldsymbol{C}$ in our application include age groups, gender, multimorbidity and epidemiological observation timeframe, and the variables $\boldsymbol{U}$ could include unknown COVID-19 and influenza susceptibility.
+Let $I_2$ indicate infection by SARS-CoV-2, and let $I_1 = 1$ represent the presence of another infection (i.e., not SARS-CoV-2) that can potentially cause COVID-19-like symptoms.
+The variable $W$ indicates the presence of COVID-19-like symptoms, which are recorded in the Québec administrative data.
+By assumption, symptoms $W$ can only develop if an infection is present, i.e., $I_1 =1 \cup I_2 =1$.
+Define latent variables $W_2$ and $W_1$ as indicators denoting whether the symptoms are due to SARS-CoV-2 infection ($W_2$) or other infections ($W_1$), respectively; thus, the presence of symptoms is represented as $W = \max\{W_1, W_2\}$.
 Let $H$ denote hospitalization for symptoms.
-The complete data from the underlying population are denoted $\boldsymbol{Z}^{C} = (\boldsymbol{C}, V, I, W, H)$.
-Suppose that $\boldsymbol{Z}^{C}$ under simple random sampling has (unknown) probability distribution $\mathbb{P}$, which is assumed to lie within some \emph{model} (i.e., set of distributions) $\mathcal{P}$.
+The complete data from the underlying population are defined as $\boldsymbol{Z}^{C} = (\boldsymbol{C}, V, I_1, I_2, W, H)$.
+Suppose that $\boldsymbol{Z}^{C}$ under simple random sampling has (unknown) probability distribution $\mathbb{P}$, which is assumed to lie within some {model} (i.e., set of distributions) $\mathcal{P}$.